mindspore-lab/mindocr/tools/infer/text/README.md

 ## Dependency and Installation

-To be consistent with traning environment.
+To be consistent with training environment.

 ## Text Detection